onrelay/sipxecs/sipXwiki/building.rst

 Setup Environment
 -----------------

-Follow the :ref:`_environment` instructions to prepare your system for builds.
+Follow the :ref:`Environment <environment>` instructions to prepare your system for builds.

 Add sipx User
 -----------------